yathit/yathit-inboxcrm-help/_posts/2000-06-05-configuration.md

 ### ModuleFields

-`ModuleFields` is used to adjust Sugar CRM meta data as return by REST API method `get_module_fields`.
+Adjust the SugarCRM meta data as a result with the REST API method named `get_module_fields` using `ModuleFields`.

-The following configuration adjust correct grouping for `campaing_name` fields.
+The following configuration adjusts the correct grouping for the `campaing_name` fields.
 (Note: incorrect spelling).

 ### EmailTracking configuration key

-Currently the only supported key under `EmailTracking` configuration key is `disable` key with valid values are either `true` or `false`.
+Currently the `disable` key is the only supported key under the `EmailTracking` configuration key.
+It supports only `true` or `false` values.

      {
        "Sugar": {